isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-If the `gadget` isn't correctly constructed, `func` exits with an exception.
+If the `gadget` isn’t correctly constructed, `func` exits with an exception.
 If we cannot throw an exception, we can simulate this RAII style of resource handling by adding a `valid()` member function to `Gadget`:

     error_indicator func(zstring arg)